 SWALIM Runs Webinar on Land and Water Data Collection Using Low Cost Smartphones in Somalia

-The Somalia Water and Land Information Management project is one of the few UN development programmes to have information management as its primary mission, using technologies such as Geographic Information Systems (GIS), and remote sensing mapping and data collection with mobile devices and modern web applications.
-Under the oversight of the Food and Agriculture Organization of the United Nations (FAO), SWALIM has been able to successfully introduce various technological innovations to benefit communities dependent on fragile land and water resources, despite the extremely challenging environment of Somalia.
+The Somalia Water and Land Information Management project (SWALIM) is one of the few UN development programmes to have information management as its primary mission, and using technologies such as Geographic Information Systems (GIS), Remote Sensing (RS) and data collection with mobile devices and modern web applications.
+Under the oversight of the Food and Agriculture Organization of the United Nations (FAO), SWALIM has been able to successfully introduce various technological innovations to benefit communities dependent on fragile land and water resources, despite the very challenging environment in Somalia.

-Through a series of webinars the SWALIM project staff seeks to explain in detail the ICT innovations used and share the lessons learned with the members of the e-Agriculture Community of Practice and other interested participants.
+Through a series of webinars offered by the e-agriculture platform (http://e-agriculture.org), SWALIM seeks to demostrate how it is using technology to improve food security in Somalia, sharing lessons learned with the members of the e-Agriculture Community and other interested participants.

-The first webinar was presented on the topic of land and water data collection and management using low cost smartphones.
-Collecting data in security constrained remote locations in Somalia is complicated by many factors including security constrains for nonlocals, restriction on the use of data collection equipment such as GPS and cameras and communication barriers among others.
+Collecting data in remote locations in Somalia is complicated by many factors including security constrains for non locals, restriction on the use of data collection equipment such as GPS and cameras and communication barriers among others.
 To address these challenges, SWALIM has developed a set of land and water data collection tools based on open source software available for low-cost smartphones.
-SWALIM uses these technology to undertake high quality field data collection in security constrained areas and provides results in a short period.
+SWALIM uses this technology to undertake high quality field data collection in security constrained areas and provides results in a short period.
 These can be run with or without a network connection, and used to store the collected data for later transmission or uploading.
 The data collected is transferred to a central computer, which converts it into standard formats for data compilation, aggregation and analysis.
 The data collected is automatically linked to SWALIM online information platforms and made available to technical experts in near real time.

-You can access the Webinar through this link: http://bit.ly/2r9Fyz2
+You can access a 30 minute recording of the webinar through this link: http://bit.ly/2r9Fyz2